Controversy: Christian Women Who Make up Will Burn in Hellfire?

 This topic have been a burning issue not only in Christendom religion but also in many other religion world over, with so many denominations offering and sticking to their opinion while judging and nailing others on a stake of guilt as it were.

-Some of the headings of this discussion, in the course of this detailed examination of this topic include but not limited to:
+Some of the headings we will cover in this discussion include but not limited to:

 - Do not go beyond what is written

 - Things that are written is God’s view

 And some more to be featured.
 So please if you are not the type that love reading , you can only do three things, 1.
 Scroll down to take a look at the images, 2.
 Read a little and come back to finish, or 3.
 Give up now.

 “Do not go beyond the things that are written” says the bible (1 Corinth.
 4 v 6)

 Why did the bible sound this warning?
 It seems some in Corinthians Church have set their own rules or standards and then judge and condemns any who do not meet up to such self-set standards.

 They do not mind any more ‘what is written’, nor do they care to wait for divine instruction from the apostles before determining matters.
 In effect, they have forgotten the “rule” of judging and now criticize people according to their personal opinion, feelings or convictions.
 Thus Paul’s counseled; “do not judge anything before the due time…learn the rule” (verses 5a and 6a).

 Evidently, due to personal feelings or opinion on matters some have become “puffed up individually” on a personal level-preferential view on matters (verses 6b).
 While they do not consult anymore God’s written word (then the Greek scripture or New Testament had not been written completely but the old or Hebrew scripture had been completed and warrants their consulting) nor do they care to wait on the apostles to determine what God’s view on a matter is.